 Dadaocheng (大稻埕) is undoubtedly one of Taipei’s most compelling neighborhoods and best places to explore on foot.
-While Wanhua, the historical Old City to the south, is a magnet for tourists, serious history & culture fans can’t miss Dadaocheng.
+While Wanhua, the historical Old City to the south, is a magnet for tourists, serious history, food & culture fans can’t miss Dadaocheng.

 Most goods entered Taipei at Twatutia Wharf on the Tamsui (Danshui) River.
 Dihua Street, the area’s main thoroughfare and now considered Taipei’s oldest street, developed into a sprawling place of trade in tea, medicine, herbs, fabrics, and all manner of dried goods, as it remains today.
 The area also contains some of the most interesting temples in Taipei and best cooking classes in Taipei.

 Thanks to the neighborhood’s rich and colorful history, a variety of architectural styles are preserved on and around Dihua Street, representing the different phases of its history.
 Traditional Fujian-style Qing Dynasty homes can be seen alongside Baroque revival and modernist styles favored by wealthy Japanese at the time of the Japanese colonial occupation.